Osmodium/PathfinderTextToSpeechMod/README.md

 # SpeechMod - Windows only
 By [Osmodium](https://github.com/Osmodium)

-## This mod is made for Pathfinder: Wrath of the Righteous and introduces TTS (TextToSpeech) to the dialog that is currently in focus and various text blocks when inspecting items (Info).
+## This mod is made for Pathfinder: Wrath of the Righteous and introduces TTS (TextToSpeech).
-Version: 0.9.5
+Version: 0.9.6

 **Disclamer: for Windows version only**